llvm/llvm-project/llvm/docs/MemoryModelRelaxationAnnotations.rst

   memory operations to be reordered across ``acquire`` or ``release`` operations.
-* OpenCL APIs expose primitives to only fence a specific set of address spaces, carrying that information to the backend can enable the use of faster synchronization instructions, rather than fencing all address spaces.
+* OpenCL APIs expose primitives to only fence a specific set of address spaces.
+Carrying that information to the backend can enable the use of faster synchronization instructions, rather than fencing all address spaces everytime.

 MMRAs offer an opt-in system for targets to relax the default LLVM memory model.